technotarek/timeliner/README.md

 ##  Important Upgrade Notes

 Users wishing to upgrade from v1.x to v2.x should note that the default markup for timeliner.js has changed.
 Specifically, most of the default class names have changed.
-Here is a list of most of the major changes:
+Here is a list the major changes:

 *	"timelineContainer" ==> "timeline-container"
 *	"timelineMajor" ==> "timeline-wrapper"